Skip to main content

 Developing countries

-• Solutions must target activities that benefit ODA-eligible countries as defined by the OECD Development Assistance Committee
+• Solutions must target activities that benefit ODA-eligible countries as defined by the OECD Development Assistance Committee.

 • The Initiative will not fund solutions targeting any countries subject to financial sanctions.